Four Narrative Therapy Techniques That Can Change Your Perception Of Self

 Narrative therapy believes that storytelling is compelling and that through telling stories of our lives, we discover the meaning of our life.
 We do this by calling ourselves the "narrator" of our own lives.
 Sometimes the story has repetitive themes.

 When you see a narrative therapist, they can help you recognize specific recurring ideas in your life.
 You don't have to keep engaging in the same patterns anymore.
 That's where narrative therapy can help.
 It's time for you to change the story of your life and re-write it.

 The approach of narrative therapy was developed by Michael White and David Epston, who were therapists from New Zealand.
 They believed that it was essential to see people as separate from their issues.
 Narrative therapy came about in the 1980s, and the idea was that it was supposed to be a kind of treatment that was non-blaming and non-pathological.
 White and Epston made it extremely clear that they didn't want clients to be viewed as a problem or viewed as though there was something "wrong" with them; people aren't broken, and they can change the story of their lives.
 They wanted to make sure that people weren't labeled as defective and that they were empowered to take control over their lives and how they handle the issues within them.

 The Three Components Of Narrative Therapy

 A person who enters narrative therapy will receive respect from their therapist.
-They're there to work through their problems, but they aren't a problem.
+They're there to work through their problems, but they themselves aren't a problem.
 Sometimes people struggle with viewing themselves as "broken" or "messed up."
-One of the best parts of narrative therapy is that you're working hard to respect yourself and detach those negative perceptions of you from your being.
+One of the best parts of narrative therapy is that you're working hard to respect yourself and detach those negative perceptions of yourself from your being.
 Your therapist helps you with positively viewing yourself by recognizing you as a human being.
-Everyone goes through hard times, and that doesn't make you defective, it means you're human.
+Everyone goes through hard times, and that doesn't make you defective – it means you're human.

 How Narrative Therapy Helps